Soul-Xettri/UsingMantineV7/README.md

     yarn
     ```

-3. **Start the development server:**
-    ```bash
-    yarn dev
-    ```

-4. **Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view the application.**

-5. **Explore Mantine v7 components and experiment with different configurations.**
+3. **Explore the migration steps and updated Mantine components.**

-## Functionalities
+## Migration Steps

-This application includes the following functionalities:
+The migration involves the following key steps:

-- **Component Showcase:** Browse through various Mantine v7 components.
-- **TypeScript Support:** Utilize TypeScript for enhanced code quality and tooling.
-- **Responsive Design:** Experience a responsive layout suitable for different screen sizes.
-- **Custom Styling:** Customize the styling of Mantine components to suit your needs.
+1. **Update Mantine Dependencies:** Replace older versions of Mantine packages with the latest v7 versions.

+2. **Adjust Components:** Modify existing components to align with the changes introduced in Mantine v7.

+3. **Explore New Features:** Take advantage of new features and improvements available in Mantine v7.

+4. **Ensure TypeScript Compatibility:** Address any TypeScript-related issues during the migration.

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvement, find bugs, or want to add new features, please submit a pull request or open an issue.
+If you have suggestions for improvement, find bugs, or want to share insights about the Mantine v7 migration process, please submit a pull request or open an issue.

 ## License

 This project is licensed under the MIT License.

-Happy coding with Mantine v7 in React TypeScript! 🚀
+Happy learning and migrating to Mantine v7! 🚀

 ## ScreenShorts